Visit Kyushu, Japan

 Featuring heavily on our experiences of visiting Kyushu, these selected places are destinations that also prove consistently popular with our travelers.
 Our specialists can help you choose how to include them in your wider trip, based on your preferences.

-Suggested Kyushu itinerary
+Suggested itineraries featuring Kyushu

 This sample itinerary will give you an idea of what is possible when you travel in Kyushu, and showcases routes we know work particularly well.
 Treat this as inspiration, because your trip will be created uniquely by one of our specialists.